 In addition we have, in our Withington Workhouse collection, a grave register and interment records.
 For records of Jewish cemeteries we hold please see our Jewish records section.
 For details about Methodist burial grounds please see our Methodist Records Guide.

 Until 1885 cremation was illegal in this country.
 The registers of Manchester Crematorium (opened 1892), Barlow Moor Road, were lost in the blitz of Christmas 1940.
-Details of some 35% of the 16,000 cremations up to that time have been recovered from the memorials at the Crematorium and published by the Manchester and Lancashire Family History Society on their website.
+Details of some 35% of the 16,000 cremations up to that time have been recovered from the memorials at the Crematorium and published by the Manchester and Lancashire Family History Society.
 The index is free to search and members can access the full memorials.
 The records of Blackley Crematorium (opened 1959) are available on-line at Manchester Burial Records.

 Monumental inscriptions for many local graveyards can be seen either on microfilm, printed book or manuscript form at Manchester Central Library.